-Summertime in Dallas and surrounding areas means more time with friends and family.
-You will likely be cooking many meals for your summertime guests and making goodies with the family.
+Holidays in Dallas and surrounding areas means more time with friends and family.
+You will likely be cooking many meals for your guests and preparing food with family.
 However, many homeowners in DFW don’t realize that the kitchen is the most likely place for damage to occur in their home.
 Kitchen fires are the leading cause of fire damage, according to the National Fire Protection Association.
 Not only are fires likely to occur in the kitchen, but the kitchen is also prone to water damage due to your appliances.
 Damage to your kitchen can lead to costly repairs and the loss of your valuables.

 While you are entertaining in your kitchen this summer, it is important to look out for the common culprits of kitchen damage and take precautions.
 Because your kitchen is prone to both water and fire damage, there are certain things you can look out for.

 According to the State Fire Marshal’s Office, Texas Department of Insurance, the kitchen is the number one origin of fires in Texas.
 Fires cause serious damage to your home, but they can also be life-threatening.
 Some of the most common reasons fires occur in the kitchen are: